 I had the privilege of watching these Sandhill Crane chicks for over a week as they went about their little lives.
 These chicks are only several days old.
-During the week I watched and photographed them, them they seemed to grow and become more active right in front of my eyes!
+During the week I watched and photographed them, they seemed to grow and become more active right in front of my eyes!
 They eat insects fed by the parents and sleep under the parents at night.
 Sandhill Crane chicks can’t fly until around three months and the family stays together until the juveniles are around ten months old.
 Each Sandhill Crane pair usually only has one chick per year that survives so I sure hope both of these two little ones made it!

 Posts Tagged: Sandhill Crane parenting